roberddd/batchgenie/docs/utilities.md

 tags:
   - Troubleshoot
 ---
 BatchGenie offers a range of utilities to efficiently manage materials and other Assets.
 All utilities generate detailed reports in the console, providing insights into the actions performed by each utility.
-You can view these reports by navigating to `Window > Toggle System Console`.
+You can view these reports by navigating to `Window > Toggle System Console` (Windows) or through the system console if you're using Linux (requires starting Blender from the console).

 ![Utilities](images/utilities.png){ .img-box align=right }